The Woodfield Trauma Service provides treatment for refugees, asylum seekers and forced migrants suffering from Post Traumatic Stress Disorder.

 - When you have a flashback, concentrate on a good image or an object nearby or smell something strong like perfume.

-This service offers three things that can help to reduce your symptoms:
+This service offers treatment that can help to reduce your symptoms.
+This includes:

-- Support to help you identify and take steps towards new goals.
+• Support to help you identify and take steps towards meaningful activities and new goals in your life

 We accept referrals regarding anyone: